crockopotamus/class-ibs-796-fall2013-playground/README.md

-Welcome to world of github.
+Welcome to world of github, changed.